VisaMadeEasy - AI Student Visa Support

 Final Design Solution

-VisaMadeEasy - An AI-powered management platform that guides students from immigration questions to organized tasks for visa application.
+VisaMadeEasy - An AI-powered management platform that guides students from immigration questions to organized visa application tasks.

 Dashboard